rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

     def forward_chain(self, goal: Fact, epsilon: float = 1e-6) -> float:
         """
         Try to prove `goal`.
-Returns the probability of the goal after one full forwardâchaining pass (or the current probability if it was already known).
+Returns the probability of the goal after one full forward-chaining pass (or the current probability if it was already known).
 If the goal is impossible, returns 0.0.
         """
         if goal in self.kb.facts: